Detecting stochastic gravitational waves with binary resonance: Some exact results for circular binaries

 This double integral is challenging to evaluate in general.
 However, we can easily verify Eq.~\eqref{eq:coalescence-time} by showing that it reproduces the standard expression for the coalescence time due to deterministic GW emission in cases where the SGWB resonance is weak.
 Setting $P_i\ll P_\mathrm{crit}$, we can safely take the limit $\lambda\to\infty$ and extract the leading-order and next-to-leading-order terms,

 The leading-order term agrees with the deterministic coalescence time one finds by integrating $V_P$, as expected.
 There is a small negative contribution from the next-to-leading-order term, which indicates that SGWB resonance slightly speeds up the coalescence in this regime.
-We can understand this by looking at the timescales in Fig.~\ref{fig:timescales}; the DF diffuses at roughly the same rate that it drifts for large periods $P\gtrsim P_\mathrm{crit}$, and this diffusion can kick the binary to shorter periods $P\lesssim P_\mathrm{crit}$ at which it decays towards the lower boundary.
-Another relevant point is that Eq.~\eqref{eq:coalescence-time} only counts binaries which reach the lower boundary in finite time, so binaries which are kicked to larger periods and reach the upper boundary are excluded, meaning that they do not increase the mean coalescence time.
+We can understand this by noticing that the term associated with $D^{(2)}$ in Eq.~\eqref{eq:prob-current} is always negative for the quasi-stationary distribution, so that diffusion always has a net negative contribution to the probability current and thus, on average, always help drive binaries towards merger.